containers/youki/docs/doc-draft.md

 ### Container

-This contains structure represent and functions related to container process and its state and status.
+This structure contains functions related to container process and its state and status.

 ### Command